-- parking required or permitted accessory to other land uses; and - off-site parking.
+- permitted accessory parking to other land uses; and - off-site parking.

 Non-contributing buildings, structures or features

 Buildings, structures or features within the extent of a scheduled historic heritage area that make little or no contribution to, or detract from, the values for which the area has been scheduled.